nelson-perez/large-sort/README.md

 > [![npm large-sort](img/npm_large-sort.png)](https://www.npmjs.com/package/large-sort)

-## Overview
+# Overview
-Fast sorting library that parses, sorts and serializes the content of large files using [external merge sort](https://en.wikipedia.org/wiki/External_sorting) for NodeJS.
-Currently there is one function that is called `sortFile()` to sort the file content of large files.
+Fast sorting library that parses, sorts and serializes the content of large files using [external merge sort](https://en.wikipedia.org/wiki/External_sorting) for NodeJS.Currently there are two functions `sortFile()` to sort the file content of large files and `sortStream()` to generically sort `Stream`.

 ###### Additional planned features:
 - [DONE] Enable ***custom delimeters*** for the data via `string` or `regex`.